Woetre/PoofiBot/README.md

 ### 👋 Welcome Message
 Automatically sends a welcome message in a specific channel when a new member joins your server.
+Also automatically assigns the user with a specified role.

 ---